- July 15, 2025

 Experience an isometric, narrative-driven stealth game set in the stunning city of Eriksholm.
 When Hanna’s brother, Herman, disappears and the police begin to pursue him, her search sets off a chain of catastrophic events that will not only alter their lives but also the destiny of the entire city.
 Join your allies, outsmart relentless enemies, and use your cunning to uncover the truth behind Herm…

-- Stunning visuals and art direction, creating a beautifully immersive world.
+- Stunning visuals and beautifully crafted environments that create an immersive atmosphere.

 - Engaging story with well-developed characters and excellent voice acting.

-- Gameplay is linear with only one solution to puzzles, limiting replayability.
+- Gameplay can feel overly linear, with only one solution to puzzles, limiting replayability.

-- Short playtime of around 10-12 hours, which may not justify the price for some players.
+- The game is relatively short, taking around 10-12 hours to complete, which may not justify the price for some players.

 “The story is gripping early on and grounded in real emotion—loss, resilience, and the fight for truth.”

-“Unfortunately, the plot itself is really badly written.”
+“Unfortunately, the plot itself is really badly written, with many characters introduced and dropped without proper buildup.”

 Eriksholm: The Stolen Dream